joonhocho/webtil/README.md

-# webinfo
+# webtil

-Tiny functions for getting information about browser / navigator
+Tiny utility library functions to be used in browser written in TypeScript